 In the previous days, I’ve received confirmation that I achieved the new certification

 Microsoft Certified Solutions Developer: App Builder – it validates that you have the skills needed to build modern mobile and/or web applications and services.

-The exams required are fully explained on the certification website and, interestingly, the MCSA (Microsoft Certified Solutions Associate) path is now a mandatory step for earning the MCSD and can be chosen from Web Applications or Universal Windows Platform.
+The exams required are fully explained on the certification website: interestingly, the new MCSA (Microsoft Certified Solutions Associate) path is now a mandatory step for earning the MCSD and can be chosen between Web Applications and Universal Windows Platform.

-A valuable post in the “Born to Learn” site describes the changes and the transition paths available from the existing MCSD to the new ones.
+A valuable post in the “Born to Learn” site describes the changes and the transition options available from the existing MCSD.

-The new certifications will not have an expiry date, and there will be the possibility to re-earn them by passing every year an additional exam taken from the list of electives.
+The new certifications will not have an expiry date, and there will be the possibility to re-earn them by passing every year an additional exam taken from a list of electives.